2023 DATES JUST ANNOUNCED!

 - food harvesting and food processing.

-CRMPI is blessed with five greenhouses, each with its own unique design and focus:
+CRMPI is blessed with four greenhouses, each with its own unique design and focus:

-–Phoenix is the largest and features fruiting papayas, banana trees and a mix of tropical perennials and annual vegetables
+–Phoenix is the largest and features year round growing of fruiting papayas, pomegranate, a variety of citrus, and a mix of tropical perennials and annual vegetables

-–Mana is the next largest and features Mediterranean plants such as fig and rosemary
+–Mana is the next largest and features year round growth of Mediterranean plants such as fig, olive, mulberry, and rosemary

 –Shree is a supplemental greenhouse featuring a rotating variety of annuals